anthonator/ape-rawr/README.md

 ## Contributions

-ApeRawr is an amalgamation of two awesome gems: Grape and ApeRawr.
+ApeRawr is an amalgamation of two awesome gems: Grape and RocketPants.
 This gem combines the error handling capabilities of ApeRawr with the parameter validation of Grape into a single cohesive tool used for making API parameter validation easier.
-The maintainers of ApeRawr and Grape deserve most of the credit for this gem.
+The maintainers of RocketPants and Grape deserve most of the credit for this gem.
 I just provided the glue.

 ## Installation